And the new Post Office Matched credit card, offering a market leading 27 months’ interest-free spending, could be just the card you’re looking for.

 You’ll also need to earn at least £8,000 a year and have a good credit score to be accepted for this card.
 If you haven’t checked your credit rating for a while, head over to our credit monitoring channel.

-It’s also worth using our Smart Search tool which will give you an idea of the credit cards you’re more likely to be accepted for.
+It’s also worth using our Eligibility Checker tool which will give you an idea of the credit cards you’re more likely to be accepted for.

 Bear in mind too that you need to make at least the minimum payment on time each month and stick to your credit limit to ensure your 0% offer isn’t withdrawn.